 Last summer series concert tonight Saving one of the fan-favorites for last, the final Summer Music & More Concert Series features Steve Kazlauskas in the Brubeck Room with his \u201cEchoes of Sinatra\u201d performance on Thursday, July 30, from 5 to 6:30 p.m.
 With his smooth voice and engaging stories about \u201cOl\u2019 Blue Eyes,\u201d Steve creates a performance that is a step back in time and a celebration of the Great American Songbook.
 The Village Market has been the sponsor of the series since its inception 15 years ago.
 The concert is free and open to the public. \u00a0 Refreshments also are free, with wine donated by Michael Crystal.
 The concert takes place rain or shine.
 Teen fun Creativity abounds again in Teen Services in two very different types of programs.
 The popular Teen Iron Chef Challenge is being offered again this year on Tuesday, Aug.
 4, from 3 to 5 p.m.
 Teens in grades 6 through 12 compete in teams of three to four kids to create dishes that will dazzle the judges.
 Entries will be reviewed on taste, creativity and presentation.
 The library provides all the materials.
 This is a team challenge, so teamwork is a must.
 Registration is required because space is limited.
 The program is made possible by the John and Patricia Curran Teen Fund.
 Coming up on Wednesday, Aug.
 12, from 3 to 4:30, teens in grades 7 through 12 will be working with LED lights in the STEMming for Teens program.
 The program features handpainted light-up T-shirts.
 The kids will produce light-up wearables by designing and sewing LED circuits onto a T-shirt.
 Supplies are provided by the library.
 Registration is required.
 The program is supported by the Amadeo Family.
 A short series This is the last week for the very popular New York Shorts: Six Stories in Six Weeks.
 Susan Boyar is the discussion leader for the session that takes place on Wednesday, Aug.
 5, from noon to 1:30.
 The previous week\u2019s The New Yorker short story is what will be discussed.
 The current issue of The New Yorker is available in the Reading Room for in-library use, or it can easily be downloaded through Zinio or OverDrive.
 Participants are encouraged to bring lunch; beverages will be provided.
 Advance registration is suggested.
 Whether animals can weather the weather This week\u2019s Wonderful Wednesdays program features Green Farms Weather Balloon on Aug.
 5, from 3 to 4.
 In this program, kids going into grades 1 and up will see a giant weather balloon, learn about an assortment of animals \u2014 how they live and in what types of climates \u2014 and get to experience them live.
 Some of the featured animals will be Stickers the tree frog from the rain forest, Tickles the hedgehog that hibernates in cold weather, and Cheeks the chinchilla that never likes the rain.
 The program is supported by the Amadeo Family.
 Registration is required.
-Teens journey back musically On the road again \u201cAre we there yet?!?,\u201d is an all-too-familiar chant parents often hear from the kids on any kind of summer road trip, whether in a car or plane.
+Teens journey back musically A teen duo is presenting a jazz version of popular songs from another generation with the concert, Music from The Great American Songbook by Will & Ben, on Wednesday, Aug.
+5, from 7 to 8 p.m.
+Will Comer on piano and Ben Senneff handling the vocals are the two high school students who will be taking the Brubeck Room stage for a second time having previously performed as part of the Black Tie Affair last summer.
+The concert is free and open to all.
+Registration is recommended.
+On the road again \u201cAre we there yet?!?,\u201d is an all-too-familiar chant parents often hear from the kids on any kind of summer road trip, whether in a car or plane.
 The library offers a digital library service that may help with the familiar lament because now parents can download movies, TV shows and music right to their kids\u2019 tablets before the big trip.
-Movies and TV shows can be borrowed for three days, and music albums for seven; seven items in total may be checked out per month.
-There’s no waiting to borrow this free downloadable media and Hoopla Digital\u2019s automatic return feature eliminates late fees.
+Movies and TV shows can be borrowed for three days, and music albums for seven; seven items in total may be checked out per month. \u00a0 There\u2019s no waiting to borrow this free downloadable media and Hoopla Digital\u2019s automatic return feature eliminates late fees.
 Wilton residents can download the free Hoopla Digital mobile app on their Android or IOS device or visit hoopladigital.com to begin.
 Happy viewing for the kids, smooth sailing for the parents with a gentle reminder to bring the headphones!
 To register for programs, visit www.wiltonlibrary.org and click on Events or call 203-762-3950, ext.
 213 for adult programs, ext.
 217 for children\u2019s activities and ext.
 243 for teen events.